Protecting The Interests Of South Dakota Car Accident Victims

 - Move everyone off the road and out of traffic

-- Contact the police and report the accident (this step is only necessary if you didn’t already call for emergency medical services)
+- Contact the police and report the accident (this step is only necessary if you didn’t already call for emergency health care services)

 - As you wait for help to arrive, take pictures of the accident scene and/or jot down notes.
 Document anything that may be considered evidence later, including skid marks on the road, vehicle damage, accident location, license plates, etc. Do not forget to take pictures of yourself, specifically areas that have been injured.
 This should be done after the accident and throughout your recover.